 What is Red Milo?

 Red milo, also known as grain sorghum, is a grass grain that’s often used as a filler in birdseed mixes.
 It’s a reddish-round seed that is not appealing to most birds (Project FeederWatch – The Cornell Lab).
 Red milo is often present in cheap bird seeds.
 Even though you might be tempted by the price, avoid these!
-Red milo is usually tossed aside in favor of other bird seed, so you’re throwing your money away.
+Red milo is usually tossed aside in favor of other bird seed.
+So, you’re throwing your money away.

 Do Any Birds Eat Red Milo?